mro15/my-graph-library/README.md

 - 20 Newsgroups

 # Reproducing the experiments

-We implemented auxiliar scripts in the `scripts/` directory.
+We implemented auxiliary scripts in the `scripts/` directory.
 To use these scripts, copy them to the project root directory (this directory).
 Example:

 ```sh
 cp scripts/feature_runner.sh .